45 Days To Read The Gospel Challenge – The Gospel of Mark Chapter 12: Two Greatest Commandments

 Objectives for Chapter Twelve-What you will learn:

-1. You will learn who is the “Chief Cornerstone” and what is a cornerstone.
+A. You will learn who the “Chief Cornerstone” is and understand the importance of a cornerstone in construction and faith.

-3. You will learn that even in the resurrection “rise of the dead,” God is God of the living, not the dead”.
+C. You will understand that in the resurrection, God is the God of the living, not the dead.

-4. You will learn the two great commandments that all the laws of the prophets hang.
+D. You will identify the two greatest commandments and learn how all the laws of the prophets depend on them.

 Outline for Chapter Twelve of the Gospel of Mark